SalahNouari/Bash.Box/content/plugins/post-state-tags/readme.txt

 Yes.
 In the settings admin screen, you can pick new dash icons using the picker, or enter the dash icon class, see [DashIcons](https://developer.wordpress.org/resource/dashicons/).

+= Are there default colors and icons / How can I reset to defaults? =

+You can simply go to the settings and click the reset to defaults button at the bottom to reset all the colors and dash-icons to their default values.

 = Can I temporarily disable the plugin? =

 Yes.
 In the settings admin screen, there is a checkbox to disable the output (preserve settings).